 Pursuing CA is not an easy task, it requires high dedication, hard work, and talent.
 People take years to become a Chartered Accountant.
 But you must not be aiming to do so.
 Therefore, prepare yourself from the starting to become Chartered Accountant in its minimum duration.

 Anyone after 12th can pursue Chartered Accountancy either a Commerce student or Non-commerce student.
 But, students mainly with commerce stream pursue the Chartered Accountancy course because they have a basic understanding of CA subjects i.e. Accountancy.

-In this article, we are guiding you how the subjects you opted in 11th and 12th can help you in your further studies of CA.
+In this article, we are guiding you on how the subjects you opted for in the 11th and 12th can help you in your further studies of CA.

 Commerce With or Without Maths –

-So many questions rise in a student while planning about CA such as- Is maths compulsory for CA?
+So many questions arise in a student while planning about CA such as Is maths compulsory for CA?
 Will it be tough to pursue?
-Etc. But as we know that anybody can opt CA whether or not he belongs to commerce stream but students from commerce stream mostly opt CA as their subjects are much similar to its entrance test.
+Etc. But as we know that anybody can opt for CA whether or not he belongs to the commerce stream but students from the commerce stream mostly opt for CA as their subjects are much similar to its entrance test.
 It gives you a base of its core subjects i.e. Accounting.
 Maths with Commerce is like icing on the cake because it is a compulsory subject in CA Foundation.
 It becomes quite easy for a commerce student to pursue Chartered Accountancy comparatively others.

-Students belonging from the CBSE or ICSE Boards are in a better position to opt CA as it involves Mathematics.
-However, state boards have given options with commerce and who do not opt for Maths have to work a little hard while preparing CA Foundation.
+Students belonging to the CBSE or ICSE Boards are in a better position to opt for CA as it involves Mathematics.
+However, state boards have given options with commerce, and those who do not opt for Maths have to work a little hard while preparing for the CA Foundation.

 Science With Maths –